-Figure 5 shows the diseases ranked by their contribution to overall health burden for all age and sex groups combined for years 2009 and 2019.
-(Institute for Health Metrics and Evaluation (IHME).
-2018).
+Figure 5 shows the diseases ranked by their contribution to overall health burden for all age and sex groups combined for years 2009 and 2019 (ICMR et al., 2017).
 The burden reported here is expressed as Disability-adjusted Life Years (DALYs) which includes burden due to deaths as well as disabilities.
 Road traffic injuries have been the 13th leading cause of premature death in India over the last decade.
 The burden due to injuries exceeds the number of those who succumb to many diseases like malaria and HIV that are acknowledged to be important health issues for the country.
+Over the last two and a half decades the burden of road traffic injuries in India has increased while that due to many infectious diseases has declined.
+In 1990, road traffic injuries were the 16th leading cause of health loss, in 2016 it was ranked 10th.

+Figure 6.
+RTI fatality rate per 100,000 persons reported by different countries vs per capita income.
+(Source: WHO, 2018).